PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

 \subsubsection{Training and Inference Configurations}

-We use ESPnet\mbox{\cite{watanabe2018espnet}} with pytorch backend to build the transcriber for all the models in this paper, and the interpolation factor $\alpha$ between CTC loss and S2S loss is set to 0.3 for training.
+We use ESPnet \cite{watanabe2018espnet} with PyTorch back end to build all transcribers, and the interpolation factor $\alpha$ between CTC loss and S2S loss is set to 0.3 for training.
 Other parameters of the transcriber follow the default setting in published LibriSpeech model (LS online)\footnote{See the pretrained librispeech model ``pytorch large Transformer with specaug (4 GPUs) + Large LSTM LM" from the ESPNET github\url{https://github.com/espnet/espnet/blob/master/egs/librispeech/asr1/RESULTS.md}.}, where attention dim is 512, the number of heads is 8 in MHA and FFN laryer dim is 2048.
-During joint-training, the extractor input of PoLyScribers are upsampled to 44.1k sampling rate using the training data as indicated in Table~\ref{summary_table}.
-All baselines and PoLyScriber models are trained using the Adam optimizer with a Noam learning rate decay, 25,000 warmup steps, 2,000,000 batch-bin, and 20 epochs~\cite{vaswani2017attention}.
-We follow the default setting in ESPnet~\cite{watanabe2018espnet} to average the best 5 validated model checkpoints on the development set (Solo-dev for plug-and-play models, librispeech dev dataset for LS model and Poly-dev for the rest models) to obtain the final model as in Table~\ref{summary_table} .
+During integrated fine-tuning, the extractor input are upsampled to 44.1k sampling rate using the training data as indicated in Table~\ref{summary_table}.
+All models are trained using the Adam optimizer with a Noam learning rate decay as in \cite{vaswani2017attention}, 25,000 warmup steps, 2,000,000 batch-bin, and 20 epochs~\cite{vaswani2017attention}.
+We follow the default setting in ESPnet~\cite{watanabe2018espnet} to average the best 5 validated model checkpoints on the development set (Solo-dev for pre-and-pre models, librispeech dev dataset for LS model and Poly-dev for the rest models) to obtain the final model as in Table~\ref{summary_table}.
 We follow the common joint decoding approach~\cite{hori2018end,nakatani2019improving}, which takes CTC prediction score into account during decoding by setting different CTC weight.
-During decoding for different models, we use the same default parameter setting (penalty, beam width and CTC decoding weight are set to 0.0, 10 and 0.3, respectively).
+During decoding process of different models, the default setting is used where the penalty, beam width and CTC decoding weight are set to 0.0, 10 and 0.3, respectively.

+Since singing vocals extracted from polyphonic music are noisy version of clean solo-singing vocals, it is reasonable to initialize the polyphonic lyrics transcriber with a pre-trained solo-singing lyrics transcription model.
+We developed the pre-trained solo-singing transcription model (SoloM) by first training a speech recognition model (LS) on LibriSpeech dataset \cite{panayotov2015librispeech} following LS online model setting with 80-dim fbank features.
+We note that the pre-trained LS and SoloM models have the same transformer-based E2E architecture design as in Section \ref{Singing Vocal Transcriber}.